Post Harvest Technology Division – About Us

 7. Dried fish products (Dried fish from large and small fish varieties)

-8. Maldive fish processing industry (New set of equipments)
+8. Maldive fish processing industry (New set of equipment)

 9. Extraction of Chitin, Chitosan and other components from shell fish waste

-10. Gelatin and collagen extraction from different fish waste material
+10. Gelatin and collagen extraction from different fish waste materials

 11. Value added products from Maldive fish and dried fish (Maldive fish flakes, Maldive fish sambal etc.)